Germany

 Almost Sufficient

-The current German government, in power since December 2021, is significantly accelerating domestic climate policy implementation, but remains deeply divided on the general approach, reflecting unconsolidated positions of the different coalition parties.
-While the Green Party is pushing for fast action, e.g. in buildings and the expansion of renewables, the Social Democrats and in particular the Liberal Party are delaying implementation.
+The German government, in power since December 2021, is significantly accelerating domestic climate policy implementation, but remains deeply divided on the general approach, reflecting the unconsolidated positions of the different coalition parties.
+While the Green Party is pushing for fast action, e.g. in buildings and the expansion of renewables, the Social Democrats and in particular, the Liberal Party are delaying implementation.
 All parties support expansion of LNG terminals, which is counterproductive to climate policy.

-The coalition committed to making the climate transition socially just, but has so far failed to do so.
-A climate dividend (“Klimageld”), to pay back revenues from carbon pricing on a per capita basis, was planned in the coalition contract but will now probably only be implemented in 2028, under the next government.
 A temporary rebate on VAT for fuels and a compensation mechanism for high gas prices were given without social differentiation.
 One positive outcome is that the new heating law contains plans to differentiate the subsidies for CO2-free heating systems by household income.

 The full policies and action analysis can be found here.